 In September 2011, the City was selected to host the 2015 UCI Road World Championships (the "Worlds"), considered cycling's pinnacle event.
-The Worlds will take place on September 19-27, 2015 and is expected to draw 1,000 athletes and 450,000 spectators to the Richmond area.
-Cycling events start in the City and surrounding counties, with all events ending at the Greater Richmond Convention Center in downtown Richmond.
-Road closures required to ensure the safety of cyclists and spectators are expected to cause delays to patrons of the Authority's Downtown Expressway.
-In May 2014, the City hosted the three-day CapTech USA Cycling Collegiate Road National Championships as a prelude to the September 2015 Worlds.
-While the Authority's Expressway System experienced minimal impact during the May 2014 event, the nine-day Worlds event is much larger in scope and will encompass a full work week.
-The Authority continues to work with the City and race organizers to minimize the impact of the September 2015 Worlds to our patrons.
+The Worlds took place on September 19-27, 2015 and drew an estimated 645,000 spectators to the Richmond area.
+Road closures were required to ensure the safety of cyclists and spectators; as a result, the fiscal year 2016 forecast was lowered in total by 0.3%.
+The Authority worked closely with the City and race organizers to minimize the impact of the event to our patrons.